Bioinformatics-Research-Network/Bioinformed-Skill-App/README.md

 To start the api follow the steps:

-1. Go to `Skill-cert-API/app` directory.

-2. Starting the app using `uvicorn`:
+1. Starting the app using `uvicorn`:

 ```shell
 uvicorn main:app --reload